utp216/BerryCloud/README.md

 *Possibility to use an external USB device as ROOT partition (recommended, preferably an SSD)

+*Base OS: Ubuntu Core 15.10 with apt-get package manager

+*Default safe overclocked settings that do not void your RaspberryPI2 warranty!!!
+(You are asked if you want to supercharge voiding warranty AT YOUR OWN RISK, which I always use, without any problems for over 4 months.)

 *Much more, see the setup.sh and other scripts

-Base OS: Ubuntu Core 15.10 with apt-get package manager

 # How to: